Rethinking Direct Preference Optimization in Diffusion Models: Related Work

 \subsection{Direct Preference Optimization}

 Direct Preference Optimization (DPO)~\cite{rafailov2023direct} has emerged as a promising alternative to RLHF, because it obviates the need to train a separate reward model.
 Building on the success of DPO, numerous variants have recently been explored in the language domain~\cite{azar2024general, gorbatovski2024learn, meng2024simpo, wu2024beta, hong2024orpo, zhao2025rainbowpo}.
 DPO has also been extended to diffusion models to enhance alignment between generated images and human preferences.
 Notably, Diffusion-DPO~\cite{wallace2024diffusion} and D3PO~\cite{yang2024using} adapt the DPO loss to diffusion models.
 Diffusion-KTO~\cite{lialigning} substitutes the standard DPO loss with Kahneman-Tversky Optimization (KTO), training with single-instance data without requiring pairwise comparisons.
 Meanwhile, some recent works consider the innate structure of diffusion models instead of naively applying the language model losses.
-Yang et al.,~\cite{yang2024dense} modifies the uniform timestep sampling in Diffusion-DPO, deriving the loss from the densely defined rewards across timesteps.
-DSPO~\cite{zhu2025dspo} fine-tunes diffusion models by aligning the output distribution with human preferences using score matching principles.
+Yang et al.,~\cite{yang2024dense} modify the uniform timestep sampling in Diffusion-DPO, deriving the loss from the densely defined rewards across timesteps.
+InPO~\cite{lu2025inpo} introduces DDIM inversion in Diffusion-DPO instead of random noise injection for training efficiency, and DSPO~\cite{zhu2025dspo} fine-tunes diffusion models by aligning with human preferences using score matching principles.